HackerajOfficial/ChatBot/README.md

       python manage.py runserver
     ```

 5. Open your web browser and navigate to `http://localhost:8000`

+6. Train ChatBot through Upload .txt Document  `http://localhost:8000/train`

 ## Contributing
 Contributions to enhance the functionality and performance of the chatbot are welcome.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request outlining the modifications.